top of page

 What is a Tourism Improvement Area (TIA)?

-A Tourism Improvement Area (TIA) is a business-led district composed of lodging businesses that voluntarily assess themselves to fund tourism marketing and promotion efforts.
+A Tourism Improvement Area (TIA) is a business-led district composed of lodging businesses that agree to pay a lodging business assessment to fund tourism marketing and promotion efforts.
 The purpose of a TIA is to increase visitation, boost hotel occupancy, and drive economic benefits for participating hotels and their surrounding communities.
 TIAs provide a dedicated, sustainable funding source to support tourism-related initiatives.
 Unless an Arizona resident stays in a hotel within a TIA district, the resident will not pay any assessment fees.

 How is a TIA different from other taxes or assessments?